We are helping Oakville pollinators. You can too!

 But I’m Allergic to Weeds!: Seasonal allergies are typically caused by ragweed, a non-native, wind-pollinated plant.
 Unfortunately, native flowers such as Goldenrod often get blamed for the onset of allergies because their flowers are showier and they bloom at the same time.
 Goldenrod has sticky, heavy pollen that does not irritate since it requires pollinators to move to other flowers.
 So not to fear, your allergies shouldn’t be exasperated by planting a native pollinator garden.

-Want to find our more?
-Check out these pollinator and native plant gardening resources:
+Plus, have a browse through these pollinator and native plant gardening resources:

 - Bumble Bee Watch (Report bumblebee sightings here!)